Dylan Wruck

-Dylan Wruck (born September 23, 1992) is a Canadian-German professional ice hockey forward.
-Wruck is currently playing for Löwen Frankfurt in the Deutsche Eishockey Liga (DEL).
+Dylan Wruck (born September 23, 1992) is a German-Canadian professional ice hockey forward.
+Wruck is currently playing under contract with the Hannover Scorpions of the Oberliga.

 Playing career

 Dylan Wruck was SMHAAAL leading scorer in 2008–09 while playing for the Beardy's Blackhawks, where he was named league's Most Valuable Player.
 While playing for Beardy's, he attended the Mac's Tournament and was a Mac's Tournament Allstar.
 Wruck participated in the 2009 U17 World Tournament in Port Alberni, BC, with Team West for the tournament he had 2 goals and 2 assists.
 Team West which placed fourth, losing to Team USA in the bronze medal game, also behind Team Ontario and Team Pacific who won Gold and Silver consecutively.
 Wruck named Player of the Game and of the Day against Slovakia in the 2009 U-17 World Tournament.
 Wruck also won a Saskatchewan Pee Wee Provincial AA Championship in 2003–04.

 Wruck spent four years with the Edmonton Oil Kings of the WHL, seeing action in a total of 259 games, in which he tallied 87 goals and 169 assists.
 A consistent two-way player, he put up 80 plus points in each of his last three seasons with the Oil Kings and was a plus 83 during this time.
 His team was the best team in 2011–12 winning the Scotty Munro Memorial Trophy with 107 points for the year, during the regular season.
 Wruck was able to confirm his good performance from the previous year and scored 80 plus points.
 Wruck helped the Oilkings to win the 2011-2012 WHL Championship, the Ed Chynoweth Cup, and went on to the Memorial Cup.
 A year later, the Oil Kings again reached the finals, but they lost to the Portland Winterhawks.
 In 2012–13, he won the Brad Hornung Award as the WHL Most Sportsmanlike Player of the Year.
 Wruck scored 104 points in 90 games in his last junior season with the Oil Kings.

 In his second game as a professional, Wruck scored a hat trick during the 2013–14 season with ECHL's Ontario Reign, but his season was cut short by a shoulder injury.
 Wruck played only three games for the Ontario team in which he contributed 4 goals and 2 assists.
 On 16 January 2015, while playing for the Iserlohn Rooster of the DEL he recorded six points in the game against Düsseldorfer EG.